florian-ariasu/florian-ariasu/README.md

 ---

 ### Professional Value Proposition
-- **Next-Generation Support:** Pioneer in AI-integrated technical support methodologies, bringing cutting-edge efficiency to traditional support processes
-- **Bilingual Technical Communication:** Native-level English proficiency enabling seamless communication with international clients and development teams
+- **Bilingual Technical Communication:** Upper Intermediate English proficiency enabling seamless communication with international clients and development teams
 - **Rapid Problem Resolution:** AI-enhanced diagnostic capabilities for faster issue identification and solution implementation
-- **Innovative Documentation:** AI-powered knowledge base development and maintenance for improved customer self-service experiences
-- **Continuous Innovation:** Proactive integration of emerging AI technologies into support workflows and product engineering processes
+- **Continuous Innovation:** Proactive integration of emerging AI technologies into both technical and normal day-to-day tasks (Continuous use of LLM's on a daily basis)
-- **Cultural Bridge:** Ability to translate complex technical concepts across cultural and linguistic boundaries in global technology environments

 ---